About Us

 He has Master’s degrees in Educational Psychology and Clinical Mental Health Counseling from the University of Northern Colorado and a Bachelor’s degree in Special Education from East Carolina University.
 He completed his CACREP accredited internship as a school-based mental health therapist through Jewish Family Services International KidSuccess Program where he worked with Refugee and Immigrant Youth in a public school setting dealing with trauma and anxiety issues.
 He is pursuing his Doctorate in Clinical Psychology from The Chicago School of Professional Psychology.

-Justine Sime, MA
+Justine Sime, LPC

 Justine Sime is licensed as a Resident in Counseling.
 She graduated from Old Dominion University in 2020 with a master’s degree in counseling.
 Justine has experience working with children and adolescents from her time spent as an intern in the Virginia Beach City Public Schools.
 She also has experience working with clients from various backgrounds (race, age, ethnicity).
 Justine’s clinical interests include depression, anxiety, ADHD, trauma, and relationship issues.
 Justine is foundationally trained in Cognitive Behavioral Therapy and incorporates its principles while working with clients.